decenomy/DSW/contrib/masternodesetup/README.md

 * Last thing script will ask you is to provide Masternode Genkey.
 Copy the one you got previously (createmasternodekey) and press enter.

-Remember to do `__decenomy__-cli getblockcount` to check if VPS catching blocks till it synced with chain, if not follow this procedure:
+Remember to do `cryptosaga-cli getblockcount` to check if VPS catching blocks till it synced with chain, if not follow this procedure:

 * Go to your wallet-qt and check peers list (tools - peers list) and select one ip from the list.
-With that ip do the follow command at VPS `__decenomy__-cli addnode "ip" onetry`
+With that ip do the follow command at VPS `cryptosaga-cli addnode "ip" onetry`

       Example:
-		  __decenomy__-cli addnode 45.32.144.158 onetry
+		  cryptosaga-cli addnode 45.32.144.158 onetry

-* Check now if VPS already downloading blocks with the command `__decenomy__-cli getblockcount`, and if yes give it time now to catch last block number
+* Check now if VPS already downloading blocks with the command `cryptosaga-cli getblockcount`, and if yes give it time now to catch last block number

 Do not close your terminal/ command prompt window at this point.